Meet the Duke Seniors Behind Theater Studies’ Mainstage Production of Medea

 “At first I thought it would just be something fun to do on the side, but then I fell in love with the work, the atmosphere—all of it,” Jeffers said.
 “The people in theater studies at Duke are so amazing and supportive.
 It was really a moment where I found my home base.”

-Jeffers dove head first into theater classes and productions and have become a jack of all trades behind the curtain, working in carpentry, lighting, scene and costume design, and more.
+Jeffers dove head first into theater classes and productions and has become a jack of all trades behind the curtain, working in carpentry, lighting, scene and costume design, and more.
 “The process of creating something out of thin air from a concept really stuck with me,” Jeffers said.

 “Ash had expressed interest in designing the mainstage a couple years ago.
 Over the last two years, they have worked incredibly hard to ready themselves for this challenge, doing summer independent studies, working in the scene and costume shops, and taking courses at UNC that were not available at Duke.
 Their intelligence, knack for theater technology, and love of design made me certain they were up for the challenge of taking on the design process from conception to completion.” —Torry Bend, associate professor of the practice of Theater Studies